-PRECEPTORSHIP, (P3 or P5) Three or five hours of clinical experience per week under the supervision of a health care professional who is
+PRECEPTORSHIP, (P3 or P5) Three or five hours of clinical experience per week under the supervision of a health care professional who is currently licensed, has expertise in the selected clinical area, and serves as a facilitator of learning.
+3:1 or 5:1.

-Preceptorship is the term used for clinical experiences which are supervised by currently licensed health care professionals who have expertise in a selected clinical area.
+• Preceptorship is the term used for clinical experiences which are supervised by currently licensed health care professionals who have expertise in a selected clinical area.
 Preceptors are employees of a clinical agency who are approved by faculty of the program and the administration of the clinical agency.
 Objectives for the preceptorship are specified.
 A designated faculty member is readily available (by telecommunication devices, for example) to the preceptor and student during the preceptorship experiences.
 Students enrolled in fields of study for which programmatic accreditation and/or licensing bodies require an 8:1 preceptorship ratio must comply with discipline-specific time-to-credit criteria.
 As the contact hours for courses using preceptorship clinical experiences are entered, specify in the column for "clinical" the actual number of contact hours per week followed by a bold (P3) or (P5).